-Defined as a border-breaking musician and percussionist, Ben is known for his contemporary Senegalese drumming, explosive burning rhythms and cutting-edge hybrid drumming techniques.
-Ben's solo act 'One Man Tribe' showcases his innovative drumming style, playing a set of 10 different African drums simultaneously, creating a massive sound of a tribe of drummers inspired by the deep Senegalese drumming traditions.
+Defined as a border-breaking musician and percussionist, Ben Aylon is known for his contemporary Senegalese drumming, explosive burning rhythms and signature hybrid drumming style.
+In his live show 'One Man Tribe' Ben creates a massive tribe-of-drummers sound with a ten-piece Senegalese drum set and presents his compositions on the Xalam, a Senegalese string instrument.

-In January 2020, Ben gained national recognition in Senegal after being featured on famous Senegalese TV shows with millions of viewers, having solo shows around the capital, Dakar.
-His activity in Senegal led to a personal meeting with Youssou Ndour and musical collaborations with West African legends: Cheikh Lo, Omar Pene, Awadi and Doudou Ndiaye Rose.
-Ben's drumming style is considered as the next generation of Senegalese drumming and his work has been acknowledged and approved by master drummers Doudou Ndiaye Rose and Ali Ndiaye Rose.
+In January 2020 and 2023, Ben gained national recognition in Senegal after being featured on popular Senegalese TV shows and performing his solo shows around the capital, Dakar.
+His widespread popularity has brought him together with the legendary Youssou Ndour and enabled his many musical collaborations with artists including Cheikh Lô, Khaira Arby, Omar Pene, Awadi and Doudou Ndiaye Rose.

 Ben performed and recorded with world-renowned musicians such as: Pino Palladino, Blake Mills, Noga Erez, Doudou Ndiaye Rose, Cheikh Lo, Bombino, Yossi Fine, Shye Ben-Tzur, Didier Awadi, Omar Pene, Khaira Arby and Amy Sacko to name a few.